peters-axon/docuware-connector/docuware-connector-product/README.md

 # DocuWare Connector
-Axon Ivy’s [DocuWare](https://start.docuware.com/) connector helps you to accelerate process automation initiatives by integrating DocuWare into your process application within no time.
+Axon Ivy’s [DocuWare](https://start.docuware.com/) connector helps you accelerate your process automation initiatives by integrating DocuWare with your process application in the shortest possible time.

 This connector:

--	**Only provides a very limited subset of DocuWare functions.**
 -	Is based on REST webservice technologies.
--	Provides access to some exemplary features of DocuWare.
+-	Gives you access to sample DocuWare functionality
--	Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+-	To reduce the integration effort to a minimum use the demo implementation, there you will find examples for the calls

 ## Demo